josejorgeruiz/KnowledgeBase/Glossary.md

 ## Current Level of Capability
 Current Level of Capability refers to the complexity of work an individual can handle effectively at present.
 It reflects their capacity to process information, make judgments, and deliver consistent, valued results under existing conditions, without assuming potential future growth or development .
 ## Judgment
-Judgement, in the BIOSS framework, is the process of weighing factors, knowledge, experience, and non-verbalized insight to reach a decision.
+Judgment, in the BIOSS framework, is the process of weighing factors, knowledge, experience, and non-verbalized insight to reach a decision.
 It represents the human capacity to act amid uncertainty, where knowledge and experience may be insufficient.
-Good judgement balances intuition and analysis, transforming ambiguity into coherent, purposeful action
+Good judgment balances intuition and analysis, transforming ambiguity into coherent, purposeful action
 ## Knowledge
 Knowledge is the accumulation of information, facts, and understanding gained through learning, study, or experience.
 It forms the raw material from which ability develops, providing the foundation for skills and competencies.
 Unlike capability, which interprets complexity, knowledge represents what is already known, codified, and transferable across people and contexts.
 ## Leadership